 Match vs eHarmony FAQ

 Based on all the data we’ve seen Match has more users, but a lower success rate.
 The folks at eHarmony aren’t shy about reporting that “over 2 million have found love” or that “a new match is made every 14 minutes”.
-Match on the other hand claims to be responsible for north of 500,000 marriages and interestingly over 1 million babies.
+Match, on the other hand, hasn’t shared any data that we’ve seen.

 Both of these brands are elders in the online dating industry, but Match has been around a few years longer:

 - eHarmony launched on August 22, 2000

 - Which means Match.com is exactly 5 years, 4 months, and 1 day older than eHarmony.